-Application Identifier Fishing gear type 7009 $X_1$ -variable length- $X{10}$
+GS1 Application Identifier Fishing gear type 7009 X 1 variable length>X 10

 The data transmitted from the barcode reader means that the element string denoting the fishing gear type that has been captured.
-This element string is an attribute of a trade item, it must be processed together with the GTIN of the trade item to which it relates.
+This element string is an attribute of a trade item, it must be processed together with the GTIN of the trade item to which it relates (see section 4.14 Data relationships).

-When indicating this element string in the non-HRI text section of a barcode label, the following data title SHOULD be used (see also section 3.2): FISHING GEAR TYPE
+When indicating this element string in the non-HRI text section of a barcode label, the following data title SHOULD be used: FISHING GEAR TYPE